nus-mtp/1516/about.md

 This is a module where teams of students get together, hone their software engineering skills, put the computing knowledge learned in the classroom into practice, and build something cool.

+### When, Where, and Who?

+The class is scheduled for lecture on Thursday 4-6pm, in COM1 Level 2, Video Conferencing Room.
+[Ooi Wei Tsang](http://www.comp.nus.edu.sg/~ooiwt) is the instructor for the project.

 ### Teaching and Learning

 CS3283 and CS3284 provide opportunities for students to experience and put into practice, the following software engineering methodologies and practices.